kataras/iris/README.md

 	//or if you want a route to listen to more than one method than one you can do that: api.Route("/api/json/user/{userId}", func(res http.ResponseWriter, req *http.Request) {

-	}).Methods(gapi.HttpMethods.GET,gapi.HttpMethods.POST) // or .ALL if you want all (get,post,head,put,options,delete,patch...)
+	}).Methods(gapi.HTTPMethods.GET,gapi.HTTPMethods.POST) // or .ALL if you want all (get,post,head,put,options,delete,patch...)

 	//register route, it's 'controller' homeHandler and its middleware log1,
 	//middleware will run first and if next fn is exists and executed